 - It encourages healthy habits – people begin to eat healthy foods, exercise regularly and try to avoid excessive alcohol, sugar or salt

-- It saves a nation of economic losses resulting from absenteeism from work
+- It saves a nation from economic losses resulting from work-related absenteeism

 - The disease is contained before it spreads to other members of the community.